 The ADA protects and enforces equal conditions for American individuals with disabilities such as spinal injuries, psychiatric impairments, and extremity impairments, as well as hearing-impaired individuals.

 Read on to learn about previous lawsuits filed under the ADA by hearing-impaired individuals exercising their rights.

 Hearing-Impaired Case One: Department of Justice vs. Inova Fairfax Hospital

 In April 2007, the Department of Justice won a case under the ADA against Inova Fairfax Hospital located in the suburbs of Washington D.C.
 The settlement states that the hospital did not respond to requests for a sign language interpreter for the deaf mother of a pregnant patient who had been involved in a car crash.

-The patient had repeatedly requested for an interpreter from her arrival in the ER and did not receive one until 5 1/2 hours later.
-As a result, the patient had to act as the interpreter while she was under distress.
+The patient had repeatedly requested an interpreter from her arrival in the ER and did not receive one until 5 1/2 hours later.
+As a result, the patient had to act as the interpreter while she was in distress.